dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

     * 1 x 12 hour extension, asked for in advance
     * -2% for submission fails (unshared links, empty repos, wrong urls)

+**COVID-19 update** the overall course will be Credit/No-Credit - however individual assignments will still be graded with feedback provided, you can expect <=60 to be a NC situation.

 ## Software ##